ss2552/Guide_3DS/docs/troubleshooting.md

 This page serves a landing page for troubleshooting resources that we offer for commonly encountered issues.
 Click on the link corresponding to the page you are following to explore it.

-If you're unable to fix your issue, ask for help at [Nintendo Homebrew on Discord](https://discord.gg/MWxPgEp).
+If you're unable to fix your issue, ask for help at [Nintendo Homebrew on Discord](https://discord.gg/MWxPgEp). **Note**: We are aware that invites are currently disabled for this server and are working to resolve this issue.

 If your issue is missing and you know the solution, [let us know!](https://github.com/hacks-guide/Guide_3DS/issues)

 ::: tip